 Train From Florence to Venice

-If you have extra time, you might want to consider a side trip to Italy’s lake region and consider hiking by Como lake.
+If you have extra time, consider taking a side trip to Italy’s lake region and hiking by Como Lake.

 Where to Stay in Venice

 If you’ve read our post about our 3 days in Venice, we will tell you where Marty and I chose to stay while in Venice.

 We loved our little bed and breakfast because it was off the beaten path.

 If you prefer to stay somewhere more centrally located, don’t worry; Venice is full of charming places!

 This boutique hotel, converted from a palazzo, is a great place that is centrally located but far enough away to avoid some of the crowds.

 Close to the Vaporetto and attractions, this makes a great home base for exploring Venice.